basvanwesting/genetic-algorithm/README.md

 * Set report_round behaviour through debug level in Evolve/HillClimb/Permutate
 * Redo degeneration_range, as it is tricky to configure.
 Depends on how fitness behaves (expected spread per mutation).
   Maybe redo as degeneration_duration in term of generations to hold on to it, triggered by standard trigger when no variation in fitness score is left.
-* current multi threaded fitness calculation in Evolve & HillClimb is inefficient, as it throws away the threads after each generation.
-Better to keep a pool alive

 ## MAYBE
 * Store age on chromosome?